Looking to make the most of your time in Tokyo? In this article, I share the top recommendations for what to do in the city during a 5-day trip.

 Roppongi

-Famous for its numerous nightclubs and because most of the western expats live here.
+It is famous for its numerous nightclubs, and it’s where most Western expats live.
 This area is also where you can find the iconic Roppongi Hills.

 This mega-complex incorporates office space, apartments, shops, restaurants, cafés, movie theaters, a museum, a hotel, a major TV studio, an outdoor amphitheater, and a few parks.
 The centerpiece is the 54-story Mori Tower.

-Mori’s stated vision was to build an integrated development where high-rise inner-urban communities allow people to live, work, play, and shop in proximity to eliminate commuting time.
+Mori’s vision was to build an integrated development where high-rise inner-urban communities allow people to live, work, play, and shop nearby to eliminate commuting time.
 From the top of the Mori Tower, you can have the best view of the city including the replica of the Eiffel Tower.

 Here are some discounts for the hotels in Roppongi.